gkrishnaks/stressanalysis/README.md

 The differential output from each quarterbridge circuit (as the system is loaded, stress on Strain gauge changes, thereby changing its resistance) is fed into a high gain, low noise, precision amplifier like INA125 and the gain is set such that the minimum (No load) and maximum readings (for maximum load) correspond to 0 and 2.5 Volts respectively.
 2.5V is the maximum because an external voltage reference of 2.5V is used at the Aref Pin of Arduino Uno for external analog voltage reference for the ADC.

+<b>I have attached a sample log file, you may open it with Office Spreadsheet for viewing </b>

 This program performs "handshake" in Serial communication via USB for serial transmission of Data. setup() calls establishContact() which feeds ASCII 65 ('A') until it gets a response from a computer.
 Once response is received in the serial, loop() starts executing.
 The loop() function reads 3 analog inputs, converts them to voltage, then prints them to serial port as comma separated values - ONLY IF serial data is available (greater than 0), that is : the program on the computer side (Processing, in this project) sends an ASCII 65 ('A') so that lines of code with if block in loop() may execute.